 The Distant Hours is actually Ms. Morton's 3rd masterpiece, and oh yeah!
 I am still one huge fan!

 One thing you'll have to be aware of when reading her work is that they come in huge sizes.
 I mean, really big!
-Count it as part of your daily exercise regime whenever you feel like reading her work (I know I do.)
+Count it as part of your daily exercise regimen whenever you feel like reading her work (I know I do.)
 The Distant Hours in trade paperback form (pictured below) is, in fact, a whopping 673 pages (not including the title, table of contents, and acknowledgement pages)!

 |Almost 2 inches thick...|